No-hitter: MLB No-hitters broken up in extra innings

 On August 23, 2017, in a game between the Los Angeles Dodgers and the Pittsburgh Pirates, Dodgers pitcher Rich Hill pitched nine no-hit innings, only to lose his no-hit bid (and the game) on a walk-off homer by Josh Harrison in the 10th inning.
 This was another potential perfect game; the perfect game was broken up by a ninth-inning error, the first time that had happened in MLB history.

 On April 23, 2022, the Tampa Bay Rays threw a combined no-hitter against the Red Sox that was broken up in the tenth inning.
 J. P. Feyereisen, Javy Guerra, Jeffrey Springs, Jason Adam, Ryan Thompson, and Andrew Kittredge threw nine hitless frames before Matt Wisler surrendered a triple to Boston's Bobby Dalbec, which scored the extra-innings runner on second base.
 The Rays would go on to walk-off the game in the bottom of the inning with a Kevin Kiermaier home run; Wisler was credited with the win.

+On September 10, 2023, the Milwaukee Brewers threw 10 combined no-hit innings against the New York Yankees, before the no-hitter was broken up in the bottom of the 11th, with the Yankees later winning the game.
+Corbin Burnes pitched 8 of those no-hit innings, followed by Devin Williams and Abner Uribe in two consecutive no-hit innings, before Oswaldo Cabrera hit a run-scoring double off of Joel Payamps in the bottom of the 11th.
+The Yankees ultimately won on a Kyle Higashioka double in the bottom of the 13th off of Hoby Milner, who is credited with the loss.